Infineon/optiga-connect-iot/README.md

 #### How to read out EID

-The EID or eUICC-ID is the unique identifier of an embedded Universal Integrated Circuit Card (eUICC).
-One option to get the EID is to read it electronically by means of Command-APDUs (Application Protocol Data Unit) via the ISO/IEC 7816-UART:
+The EID or eUICC-ID is the unique identifier of an embedded Universal Integrated Circuit Card (eUICC).<br> One option to get the EID is to read it electronically by means of Command-APDUs (Application Protocol Data Unit)<br> via the ISO/IEC 7816-UART:
 ``` markdown
 1) SELECT ECASD: A0 00 00 05 59 10 10 FF FF FF FF 89 00 00 02 00
 -> 00 A4 04 00 10 A0 00 00 05 59 10 10 FF FF FF FF 89 00 00 02 00